Did This High School Threaten to Fine Families Over $1,000 If They Cheer During Graduation?

 “Graduations are a fine balance between a celebration of individual students and a need to be respectful to an entire group of people,” she says.
 “If parents are cheering loudly and excessive for one child, it’s not fair to the person whose name is next.”

-Yet, as the Greenville News notes, Greenville High School’s graduation will take place at Bon Secours Wellness Arena, which falls under the jurisdiction of the Greenville Police Department.
-Fortunately, the department told the outlet that despite what the PowerPoint presentation may or may not have implied, they won’t be handing out tickets for families who cheer or applaud on the big day.
+Greenville High School’s graduation will take place at Bon Secours Wellness Arena, which falls under the jurisdiction of the Greenville Police Department.
+Fortunately, the department says that despite what the PowerPoint presentation may or may not have implied, they won’t be handing out tickets for families who cheer or applaud on the big day.

-“Screaming somebody’s name or congratulating them, that’s not a police matter,” Sgt.
-Johnathan Bragg told Greenville News.
-“We would only get involved when it’s actually a criminal matter.
-As far as charging someone for yelling, we have not done that.”

 - Want to keep up with the latest from PEOPLE?
 Sign up for our daily newsletter to get our best stories of the day delivered straight to your inbox.